 Ways to See Niagara Falls

 Cave of the Winds – Walk as close to the bottom of the Falls as possible.
 Descend the elevator to the base of the Falls.
-Step outdoors to explore the area and get a unique close-up look .
-A brief educational film on the history generating power from Niagara Falls is also part of the trip!
+Step outdoors to explore the area and get a unique close-up look.
+Your trip also includes a brief educational film on the importance Niagara Falls plays in the history of power generation.

 Maid of the Mist – You can’t get any closer to the falls than this!
-Experience the cashing waves and breathtaking view of the falls from up close.
+Experience the cashing waves and breathtaking views of the falls from up close.
 Prepare to get wet!
 Your tour admission includes rain gear.
 After your boat ride walk up the staircase for a closeup view of the American Falls.

-Niagara Gorge Discovery Center – Interactive displays and theater give you a hands-on adventure and learning experience about the national and local history of the Falls.
-Hiking trails from the Discovery Center take you into the Niagara Gorge, just north of the Falls.
+Niagara Gorge Discovery Center – Enjoy a hands-on adventure and learning experience about the national and local history of the Falls.
+Adventure out on hiking trails from the Discovery Center.
+The trails take you into the Niagara Gorge, just north of the Falls.

-Niagara Adventure Theater – Explore the Falls on film in this stadium-style theater. (presently closed due to COVID-19)
+Niagara Adventure Theater – Explore the Falls on film in a stadium-style theater.

-Niagara Helicopter Rides – See the Falls and local area from above with experienced and courteous pilots and staff for this aerial attraction.
+Niagara Helicopter Rides – See Niagara Falls and the surrounding area from above with experienced and courteous pilots and staff.

 Top of the Falls Restaurant – Top of the Falls Restaurant offers visitors to Niagara Falls State Park a one-of-a-kind dining experience.
-The only restaurant in New York overlooking Niagara Falls.
-Open seasonally starting in May most summers. (has not opened yet for 2020)
+This is the only restaurant in New York overlooking Niagara Falls.
+Open seasonally.

 Attractions in and Surrounding Niagara Falls State Park

-Aquarium of Niagara Falls – Education, exhibit, experiences and events featuring all of your favorite aquatic creatures.
+Aquarium of Niagara Falls – The aquarium features all of your favorite aquatic creatures.
 From fish to penguins to sharks, there is plenty to entertain you.
 Explore the Aquarium’s website for a schedule of live shows to plan your day.

-Old Falls Street – A three-block entertainment district that connects Niagara Falls State Park with most downtown hotels and attractions.
-The street provides exciting spaces for seasonal food vending, festivals, concerts and family-friendly activities
+Old Falls Street – A three-block entertainment district connects Niagara Falls State Park with most downtown hotels and attractions.
+The street provides spaces for seasonal food vending, festivals, concerts and family-friendly activities